inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/in-ai-ethics-bad-isnt-good-enough-blog.md

 link: "https://askell.io/posts/2020/12/bad-isnt-good-enough"
 keywords: []
 learnTags: ["ethics","fairness"]
-summary: |-
-  While AI ethicists focus on the harmful consequences of AI systems, this blog post discusses how we shouldn&#39;t conflate arguments that AI systems have harmful consequences with arguments about what we should do.
+summary: "While AI ethicists focus on the harmful consequences of AI systems, this blog post discusses how we shouldn't conflate arguments that AI systems have harmful consequences with arguments about what we should do.  "
 ---